 dbdiagram.io is text-first: you write your schema in DBML (Database Markup Language) and it renders a visual diagram on the right.
 It's fast and efficient for developers who can type a schema directly.
 The rendered diagrams are clean and shareable.
 It's probably the most widely-used tool in this list.

-Verdict: the go-to for code-first teams who want fast schema documentation; the SQL export paywall makes it a poor fit as a free end-to-end design tool.
+Verdict: the go-to for code-first teams who want fast schema documentation; the privacy and collaboration paywall makes it a poor fit as a free end-to-end design tool.

 Best for: conceptual data models and communication diagrams, not working schemas